 For large construction projects, many variables have to be considered to ensure that the workmanship is of the required standard, and is delivered on time within the specified budget.
 However, there are several challenges which the site supervisor or the contractor faces while working towards the timely completion of the project, and most notably is the moisture-related problems.
 It is for this reason that regulation of humidity levels in a site is crucial for the success of any construction project.

-There are many studies which point to the fact that humidity is detrimental to the success and sustainability of any construction in the following ways:
+Many studies point to the fact that humidity is detrimental to the success and sustainability of any construction in the following ways:

 Different construction materials require specific temperature and humidity conditions under which they can be stored.
 For instance, manufacturers recommend that cement and grout be stored in cool and dry places that are free from moisture.
 That is because these materials can absorb moisture from the environment (they are hygroscopic) which may trigger chemical reactions.
 As a result, they may end up having lower strengths, which eventually compromises the integrity of structural components.